yiisoft/yii-console/README.md

 vendor\bin\yii --config=test
 ```

-For more info about alternative sets of configurations and usage see its
+For more info about alternative configuration sets their and usage see its
 [documentation](https://github.com/yiisoft/composer-config-plugin/blob/master/docs/en/alternatives.md).

-### Parameters of console
+### Console parameters

 ##### rebuildConfig